SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find everything from luggage to clothing to souvenirs.
 You will also find some great places for jewelry, traditional robes, and more.

-Here are a few of my favorite places to shop.
+Here are a few of my favorite places to shop in Chinatown San Francisco:

-Canton Bazaar: It is a large store with thousands of items.
-They primarily focus on clothing and accessories, but you will also find gifts, books, and home decor items.
+Canton Bazaar: A large store with thousands of items.
+Primarily focused on clothing and accessories, but you will also find gifts, books, and home decor items.
 616 Grant Avenue.

-Peking Bazaar: This is another one of my favorites in San Francisco's Chinatown.
-They focus mostly on discounted jewelry, home goods, gifts and souvenirs.
+Peking Bazaar: Another one of my favorites in Chinatown SF.
+They focus mostly on discounted jewelry, home goods, gifts, and souvenirs.
 826 Grant Avenue.

-Bargains of Chinatown: This is a smaller shop, but one of my favorites.
+Bargains of Chinatown: This is a smaller shop, but also one of my go-tos.
 Inside, you will find some great deals on traditional Chinese clothing, shoes, fans, handbags, and some souvenirs.
-512 Grant Street.
+512 Grant Avenue.

-The last time I visited, they had an incredible display about how Chinatown was impacted during the 1906 Earthquake.
+The last time I visited, they had an incredible display about how Chinatown was affected during the 1906 Earthquake.
 You will find a new exhibit every few months.

-The Chinese Historical Society is at 965 Clay Street.
+The Chinese Historical Society is located at 965 Clay Street.

 >> See additional pictures and learn more about what it's like to visit